Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection/README.md

 #### Create an IoT Hub
 1. Log on to the [Azure Preview Portal].

-2. In the jumpbar, click **New**, then click **Internet of Things**, and then click **IoT Hub**.
+1. In the jumpbar, click **New**, then click **Internet of Things**, and then click **IoT Hub**.

-3. In the **New IoT Hub** blade, specify the desired configuration for the IoT Hub.
+1. In the **New IoT Hub** blade, specify the desired configuration for the IoT Hub.
-  - In the **Name** box, enter a name to identify your IoT hub.
+  - In the **Name** box, enter a name to identify your IoT hub such as *myiothubname*.
 When the **Name** is validated, a green check mark appears in the **Name** box.
   - Change the **Pricing and scale tier** as desired.
 This tutorial does not require a specific tier.
   - In the **Resource group** box, create a new resource group, or select and existing one.
 For more information, see [Using resource groups to manage your Azure resources](resource-group-portal.md).
   - Use **Location** to specify the geographic location in which to host your IoT hub.

-4. Once the new IoT hub options are configured, click **Create**.
+1. Once the new IoT hub options are configured, click **Create**.
 It can take a few minutes for the IoT hub to be created.
 To check the status, you can monitor the progress on the Startboard.
 Or, you can monitor your progress from the Notifications section.

-5. After the IoT hub has been created successfully, open the blade of the new IoT hub, take note of the URI, and select the **Key** icon on the top.
+1. After the IoT hub has been created successfully, open the blade of the new IoT hub, take note of the Hostname, and select the **Key** icon on the top.

-6. Select the Shared access policy called **iothubowner**, then copy and take note of the connection string on the right blade.
+1. Select the Shared access policy called **iothubowner**, then copy and take note of the **connection string** on the right blade.
+Also take note of the **Primary key**

-Your IoT hub is now created, and you have the URI and connection string you need to complete this tutorial.
+Your IoT hub is now created, and you have the Hostname and connection string you need to complete this tutorial.

 For the creation of the Stream Analytics job Input, you will need to retreive some informations from the IoT Hub:
   - From the Messaging blade (found in the settings blade), write down the **Event Hub-compatible name**
   - Look at the **Event-hub-compatible Endpoint**, and write down this part: sb://**thispart**.servicebus.windows.net/ we will call this one the **IoTHub EventHub-compatible namespace**
-  - From the "shared access policies" blade, select **iothubowner** and write down the **Primary Key**
+  - For the key, you will need the **Primary Key** read in step #6

-#### Create an Event hub
+#### Create an Event Hub
-1. Log on to the [Azure Preview Portal].
+1. Log on to the [Azure Management Portal].

-2. In the jumpbar, click **New**, then click **Internet of Things**, and then click **Event Hub**
+1. In the lower left corner of the page, click on the **+ NEW** button.

+1. Select **App Services**, **Service Bus**, **Event Hub**, **Quick Create**

-3. Enter the following settings for the Event Hub (use a name of your choice for the event hub and the namespace):
+1. Enter the following settings for the Event Hub (use a name of your choice for the event hub and the namespace):
   - Event Hub Name: "*myeventhubname*"
   - Region: your choice
   - Subscription: your choice
-  - Namespace Name: *mynamespacename-ns*
+  - Namespace Name: "*mynamespacename-ns*"

- 4. Click on **Create Event Hub**
+1. Click on **Create a new Event Hub**

- 5. Select the *mynamespacename-ns* and go in the **Event Hub** tab
+1. Select the *mynamespacename-ns* and go in the **Event Hub** tab

- 6. Select the *myeventhubname* event hub and go in the **Configure** tab
+1. Select the *myeventhubname* event hub and go in the **Configure** tab

- 7. in the **Shared Access Policies** section, add a new policy:
+1. in the **Shared Access Policies** section, add a new policy:
   - Name = "readwrite"
   - Permissions = Send, Listen

- 8. Click **Save**, then go to the evnet hub **Dashboard** tab and click on **Connection Information** at the bottom
+1. Click **Save**, then go to the evnet hub **Dashboard** tab and click on **Connection Information** at the bottom

- 9. Write down the connection string for the readwrite policy name.
+1. Write down the connection string for the readwrite policy name as well as the **Primary Key** for the readwrite Plicy Name

 #### Create a Stream Analytics job
 1. Log on to the [Azure Preview Portal].

-2. In the jumpbar, click **New**, then click **Internet of Things**, and then click **Azure Stream Analytics**.
+1. In the jumpbar, click **New**, then click **Internet of Things**, and then click **Azure Stream Analytics**.

-3. Enter a name for the job, a prefered region, choose your subscription.
+1. Enter a name for the job, a prefered region, choose your subscription.
+At this stage you are also offered to create a new or to use an existing resource group.
+This is usefull to gather several Azure services used together.
+To learn more on resource groups, read [this](https://azure.microsoft.com/en-us/updates/resource-groups-in-azure-preview-portal/).

-4. Once the job is created, go to the **Inputs** tab and add an input.
-Select **Data stream**, then **IoT Hub**
+1. Once the job is created, click on the **Inputs** tile in the **job topology** section.
+In the **Inputs blade**, click on **Add**

-5. For the Event Hub settings, enter the following:
+1. Enter the following settings:
   - Input Alias = "accel"
-  - Subscription = Select the subscription on which you created your IoTHub (usually same as the one you are working on)
+  - Type = "Data Stream"
+  - Source = "IoT Hub"
-  - Choose an IoT Hub = select the IoTHub you created previously in the drop down list
+  - IoT Hub = "*myiothubname*" (use the name for the IoT Hub you create before
-  - IoT Hub Shared Access Policy Name = "iothubowner"
+  - Shared Access Policy Name = "iothubowner"
+  - Shared Access Policy Key = "**iothubowner Primary Key**" (That's the key you wrote down when creating the IoT Hub)
-  - IoT Hub Consumer Group = $Default
+  - IoT Hub Consumer Group = "" (leave it to the default empty value)

-6. Select JSON - UTF8 for the serialization settings
+  - Event serialization format = "JSON"
+  - Encoding = "UTF-8"

-7. In the **Query** tab, type in the below query and click **Save** below
+1. Back to the Stream Analytics Job blade, click on the **Query** tile.
+In the Query settings blade, type in the below query and click **Save**

   ```
   SELECT